Sustainability

 4. Organizational Drift — When Knowledge Evaporates

+The solution: Systematic monitoring, documentation, and iteration embedded into standard operating procedures.
 Sustainability comes from making maintenance boring, predictable, and routine.

 Continuous Learning: The Only Viable Approach